locationtech/geomesa/docs/user/datastores/index_config.rst

 ---------------------------------

 GeoMesa uses a z-curve index for time-based queries.
-By default, time is split into week-long chunks and indexed per-week.
+By default, time is split into week-long chunks and indexed per week.
 If your queries are typically much larger or smaller than one week, you may wish to partition at a different interval.
 GeoMesa provides four intervals - ``day``, ``week``, ``month`` or ``year``.
 As the interval gets larger, fewer partitions must be examined for a query, but the precision of each interval will go down.

-If you typically query months of data at a time, then indexing per-month may provide better performance.
+If you typically query months of data at a time, then indexing per month may provide better performance.
-Alternatively, if you typically query minutes of data at a time, indexing per-day may be faster.
-The default per-week partitioning tends to provides a good balance for most scenarios.
+Alternatively, if you typically query minutes of data at a time, indexing per day may be faster.
+The default per week partitioning tends to provides a good balance for most scenarios.
 Note that the optimal partitioning depends on query patterns, not the distribution of data.

 The time partitioning is set when calling ``createSchema``.
 It may be specified through the simple feature type